Coined quantum walks on the line: Disorder, entanglement, and localization: Mixing Properties

+\sw{Mixing in CQWs describes how close the walk is to a certain limiting distribution.
+This is of fundamental importance in various speedup claims in quantum algorithms~\cite{Cha20}.} \sw{In this section we study how the localization affects the mixing properties of the DTQW. }

-In Fig.~\ref{fig:p_disordered}(c) we analyze the influence of disorder on the mixing properties of the CQW.
-To this end, we compare the walker occupation probability distributions with the flat distribution.
-To ensure a meaningful flat state for the infinite system, we must consider that our initial system state implies that at even (odd) times only even (odd) sites can be occupied.
-Hence, we must consider the flat state restricted to the sites that correspond to the parity of the current time step and that lay within the physical light cone of the dynamics.
+\sw{To describe mixing in the presence of disorder we compare the walker occupation probability distributions with the flat distribution.} To ensure a meaningful flat state for the infinite system, we must consider that our initial system state implies that at even (odd) times only even (odd) sites can be occupied.
+Hence, we must consider the flat state restricted to the sites that correspond to the parity of the current time step and that lay within the \sw{physical light cone $|x|\leq t$} of the dynamics.
 Thus, we refer to the following probability distribution

 as the flat distribution at time $t$ for the system on the infinite line.
-The mixing ratio $M$ is then defined by the $1$-norm of the distance
+The mixing ratio $M$ is then defined by the $1$ norm of the distance

+\sw{The mixing ratio satisfies $0\leq M \leq 2$ with $M\approx0$ indicating strong mixing and a probability distribution close to the flat state.
+Conversely, $M\approx 2$ indicates that the walker probability distribution and the flat state do not have significant overlap.}

-As we observe from Fig.~\ref{fig:p_disordered}(c), a small amount of disorder $W$ initially increases the mixing of the quantum walk (e.g., for $W = 0.2$) which is probably related to the appearance of the centre peak.
-Interestingly, eventually $M\to 2$ for $W>0$ in all cases we considered.
-From Eq.~(\ref{eq:mixing}) it is obvious that the mixing ratio satisfies $M\leq 2$.
-The fact that all walks tend toward the maximum mixing ratio implies that the two distributions that are being compared do not have significant overlap.
-This means that the walker spreads {\it significantly slower} than the physical light cone.
+\sw{Interestingly, we observe from Fig.~\ref{fig:mixing} that a small amount of disorder $W$ initially increases the mixing of the quantum walk (e.g., for $W = 0.2$).
+This means that disordered walks are more homogeneously distributed at short time scales than a Hadamard walk.
+However, eventually $M\to 2$ for $W>0$ in all cases we considered.} The fact that \sw{for $W>0$}, all walks tend toward the maximum mixing ratio implies that the \sw{flat state and the walker probability distributions} do not have significant overlap.
+This means that the walker spreads significantly slower than the physical light cone \sw{$x=t$}.
 In turn, the Hadamard walk ($W=0$) keeps up with the light cone and the mixing ratio does not reach $M=2$.